 Why may it not work?

 By itself, restricting calorie intake have a limited short-term impact.

 A better option is eating healthy nutrition that isn’t about low fat or fewer calories.
 Healthier nutrition is nourishing your body with the right nutrients that keep you consistently satisfied, full and energised.

 Each of us is unique and influenced by different factors, like age, hormones, sleep, gut health and physical activity.

 So, instead of keep eating low-calorie food, look for foods with high nutritional value and the ones that are suitable for you.
 A whole-foods based diet can help you to enjoy the food you are eating, lose weight, keep your energy up and even sleep better.

 What are the alternatives to counting calories?

-My favourite diet type is a whole foods-based diet, that is high in plant-based foods, but also with good quality proteins sources.
-When eating animal-based foods, I recommend choosing a free-range, grass-fed, organic options.
+My favourite diet type is a whole foods-based diet, which is high in plant-based foods, but also with good quality proteins sources.
+When eating animal-based foods, I recommend choosing free-range, grass-fed, organic options.